-In 2020, the Vienna Fashion Week runs from Monday, September 7th to Sunday, September 13th.
-Shows typically take place daily in the afternoons and evenings.
+In 2020, the Vienna Fashion Week runs from September 7th to September 12th.
+Shows typically take place daily in the late afternoon and evening.

 Buy tickets on the door or in advance online through the Fashion Week website, where you’ll also find full programme details and timings once they become available.

 How to get to the Vienna Fashion Week

 Just follow the tips on how to get to the MuseumsQuartier complex at the bottom of the main MQ article.
 The fashion shows typically take place in front of the MQ building on the square opposite Maria-Theresien-Platz.
 The exhibition, showroom, etc. usually occupy the tract of buildings to the left of the main entrance.